Diversity, Equity, and Inclusion (DEI) is at the heart of our work

 Representing the communities we seek to support

 We believe that our work should be guided by those who have themselves experienced the inequities we’re working to address.
-While our network was founded by partner organizations in two countries—Teach For America (US) and Teach First (UK)—it now includes organizations in 60 countries on six continents.
+While our network was founded by partner organizations in two countries—Teach For America (US) and Teach First (UK)—it now includes organizations in more than 60 countries on six continents.
 We believe that to be most effective, our global organization’s staff should be representative of this diversity.
-Teach For All has staff members based in over 20 countries in North, Central, and South America, Africa, Middle East, Asia Pacific, and Europe representing over 40 nationalities and speaking over 35 languages.
+Teach For All has staff members based in 29 countries in North, Central, and South America; Africa; the Middle East; Asia Pacific; and Europe representing 44 nationalities and speaking 33 languages.

 We measure our diversity against metrics that reflect these aims, and are encouraged by the progress we have made.